 In 1970 Bosman, now 26, became the ace of the Senators pitching staff.
 He upped his win total from 14 to 16 even though the Senators fell from 86 wins in 1969 to 70 wins in 1970.
 This time he was the only member of the pitching staff to reach double digits in wins.
 One highlight was a one-hitter against Minnesota on August 13.
 César Tovar, a noted spoiler who broke up five no-hitters in the majors, led off the game with a bunt single.
 Bosman allowed only one walk after that, making the single run he received in the first inning stand up.

-In the offseason the Senators picked up Denny McLain from the Detroit Tigers in a seven-player deal that cost them their second starter, Joe Coleman.
+In the offseason the Senators picked up Denny McLain from the Detroit Tigers in an eight-player deal that cost them their second starter, Joe Coleman.
 McLain, a 31-game winner in 1968, went just 10-22 for Washington in 1971, leading the league in losses as he had led it in wins three years earlier.
 Meanwhile, Bosman went 12-16 with a 3.73 earned run average.
 He led the Senators, who went 63-96, in wins, starts and innings pitched.

 While pitching for the Senators in 1967, Bosman met his future wife Pam, a native of the nation’s capital, whom he married in 1969.
 The couple had two daughters, Michelle and Nadine.
 They later adopted two others, Elizabeth and Amanda.